climech/grit/README.md

 Say we want to read the first chapter of our Algebra book and solve a few exercises today.
 Let's add a new task to the current date node:

 ```
-$ grit add "Work on ch.
-1 of the Algebra textbook"
+$ grit add Work on ch.
+1 of the Algebra textbook
 (1) -> (75)
 ```